 Do I have any critiques of the book?
 Honestly, just one.
 Mickey has included two references lists of foods allowed on the autoimmune protocol and foods that are restricted.
 At first glance, this seems like a great idea, but the problem is that they aren’t complete.
 It’s human nature to look for loopholes, and I’ve seen people post to Mickey’s facebook page, saying, “Oooh.
 Cashews aren’t on the list of forbidden nuts.
 Does that mean I can eat them?”
 Answer: No. All nuts are forbidden on the autoimmune protocol.
 Another person asked, “OK, if I can’t have chicken, duck or goose eggs, what eggs can I have?
 Quail?”
 Answer: None.
 Eggs aren’t allowed on the autoimmune protocol.
 There are accidental omissions in each category.
 So, while I believe she created these lists in an effort to be helpful, I think they actually cause confusion.
 My advice?
 Trust the category headings, and don’t look for loopholes.Print

 More Delicious Recipes & Resources

-The winner was chosen with the help of random.org on 9/20/13.
+Update: A giveaway was held to celebrate the publication of this book, and the winner was chosen with a random number generator.
 Congratulations to Barb H!
 If you didn’t win, don’t despair.
 The book is reasonably priced and worth every penny.
 You can purchase an ebook copy here.
 As of 3/25/14, the cookbook is also available in hardcover, which you can buy here.